-In this article, we explain why the Siamese cat price varies so much.
-We compare cat and kitten prices and how age, colors, and patterns can affect what you pay.
+We explain why the Siamese cat price varies, compare adult and kitten prices, and cover how age, colors, and patterns affect what you will pay.

-If you’re on a budget, Siamese cats and kittens cost a lot less from shelters and rescue centers so it’s worth registering an interest with some of these.
+If you’re on a budget, Siamese cats and kittens cost less from shelters and rescue centers so it’s worth registering your interest with these.

-When wondering how much Siamese cats cost don’t forget to add in costs other than the purchase price as these are far higher – as you’ll soon see!
+When considering how much Siamese cats cost don’t forget the costs other than the purchase price as these are far higher – as you’ll soon see!

-The Siamese cat price pales into insignificance a few years in to ownership!
+When you consider the ongoing costs of their care, the Siamese cat price pales into insignificance after a few years of ownership!

 Are Siamese Cats Expensive?